 Kyleakin, at Skye's eastern tip, was the main ferry port before the coming of the Skye Bridge in 1995.
 It is home to the Bright Water Visitor Centre, offering summer visits to Eilean Bàn, the island which was once home to the author and naturalist Gavin Maxwell and which now provides a stepping stone for the Skye Bridge.
 Four miles down the coast from Kyleakin is Kylerhea, from where a ferry service operates to Glenelg on the mainland during summer months only.
 Here you'll also find seal trips operating to view the colony on Eilean Mhal.

 The most significant settlement in South Skye is Broadford, the island's second largest village.
 Its mile long main street curves around a wide bay and boat trips leave from its pier.
-Broadford is also home to the unusual Skye Serpentarium, full of snakes, lizards and frogs and offering a fascinating insight into the lives of these creatures.
+Broadford used to be home to the unusual Skye Serpentarium, but this has now closed.
 A side road from Broadford takes you by a scenic route to Elgol, passing en route the fascinating ruin of Cill Chriosd.
 From Elgol, the excellent Bella Jane Boat Trips take you into the heart of the Cuillin.

 The A87 heads out from Broadford, hugging the coastline as it twists and turns en-route north towards Portree, offering up views out to the Isle of Scalpay.
 The island is part red-deer farm and part forestry plantation and boasts the peak of Mullach na Carn rising to 1,298ft.